Independent Care Advocacy

 Why is this new service being provided?

 On a regular basis the department of Health and Social Services are considering and reviewing the needs of individuals who require significant levels of care and support.
 As far as possible, each person who receives care should be included in the process of making these major decisions.
-The Care Advocacy service is being provided to support individuals who have a complex condition which affects their capacity to take part in or make complicated decisions; this could include learning disability, brain injury, mental disorder, or developmental disabilities which affect how people communicate and interact with the world, such as autism.
+The Care Advocacy service is being provided to support individuals who have a complex condition which affects their capacity to take part in or make complicated decisions and are in receipt of significant care packages; this could include learning disability, brain injury, mental disorder, or developmental disabilities which affect how people communicate and interact with the world, such as autism.

 Whilst the UK Care Act is not replicated in Jersey law, local service providers wish to follow Best Practice by embracing the fundamental principle that “everyone in care is a human being with wants and needs.”